hirsimaki-markus/seapie/README.md

 * ```import seapie;seapie.seapie(["plaintextstring"])``` seems to have side effect of setting ```__doc__``` to ```"plaintextstring"```.
 This should not be problem as autoexecuting just plain string is useless.

+* !w can crash seapie in some situations

 ## Unlicensing
 Distributed under [The Unlicense](https://choosealicense.com/licenses/unlicense/) <img src="./images/unlicense.png" width="12" height="12"/> by Markus Hirsimäki in 2019 and 2020